voucherifyio/voucherify-openapi/CONTRIBUTING.md

   - with `[block:image]` component, [see example in Quickstart.md](docs/guides/getting_started/Quickstart.md)
   - with link declaration, for example `![Welcome Diagram](https://files.readme.io/6070078-welcome-diagram.png "Welcome Diagram")`
 - At first always point to assets img folder, for example: `![Recent Changes](../../assets/img/guides_getting_started_quickstart_recent_changes_4.png "Recent Changes")`
-- This path declaration will be automatically updated to url link while during `npm run manage-project` command.
+- This path declaration will be automatically updated to url link while during `npm run manage-project` command, but if you don't want to update project data, You can run `npm run readme-upload-missing-images` instead.

 ### Development process
 - For each change / pull request, create your copy of the current documentation, where you will test changes.